LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 Linking diagrams
 ----------------

-When using SVG output, it’s possible to generate diagrams that link to other diagrams and also diagrams that link to API documentation and source code repositories.
+When using SVG output, it's possible to generate diagrams that link to other diagrams and also diagrams that link to API documentation and source code repositories.